mitchellfyi/documentation/README-GUIDE.md

 ## Core principles

+1. **Demo first** - lead with a live link and a 15 to 60 second GIF.
+Prove value in seconds.
-1. **Clarity first** - plain English, minimal assumptions, short sentences.
+2. **Clarity** - plain English, minimal assumptions, short sentences.
-2. **Skimmable** - headings, bullets, and examples over prose.
+3. **Skimmable** - headings, bullets, and examples over prose.
-3. **Fast start** - a working Quickstart within 60 seconds.
+4. **Fast start** - a working Quickstart within 60 seconds.
-4. **Split depth** - README for overview, `docs/` for detail.
+5. **Split depth** - README for overview, `docs/` for detail.
-5. **Slight sell** - why this over alternatives, shown not hyped.
+6. **Slight sell** - why this over alternatives, shown not hyped.
-6. **AI-ready** - structured sections, explicit labels, stable links.
+7. **AI-ready** - structured sections, explicit labels, stable links.
-7. **Truthful and current** - keep it accurate or mark status clearly.
+8. **Truthful and current** - keep it accurate or mark status clearly.

 ---

 ## Canonical README structure

 Use the sections below in this order.
-Omit what you do not need, but keep the top five.
+Omit what you do not need, but keep the top six.

 ### 1) Title and one-line tagline